SonaHJ/OTSAction/README.md

 ### `teamspace`

-**Required** User owned projects from the corresponding Team Space get populated here.
+**Required** Team Space name of the project.

 ### `project`

-**Required** User owned projects from the corresponding Team Space get populated here.
+**Required** Project name of the test.

 ### `branch`

-**Required** TThis field displays the branches available in the corresponding project of the HCL OneTest Server.
+**Required** Project name of the test.

 ### `repository`

-**Required**
+**Required** Repository Link corresponding to the test.

 ### `filepath`

-**Required** The tests of the selected asset type from the HCL OneTest Server get populated here.
+**Required** Path of the test in HCL OneTest Server.
+It must include the file extension.

 ### `environment`

-**Required** When you select APISUITE, APITEST or APISTUB as the Asset Type, the Test Environment field lists the available test environments for the specific test asset.
+Optional.
+Test environment corresponding to the test.
+Mandatory to input the value if you want to run API test.

 ### `datasets`

-Semicolon (;) delimited list of source:replacement for the job to run.
-For example. (dataset1:dataset2;dataset3:dataset4)
+Optional.
+Semicolon (;) delimited list of source:replacement datasets for the job to run.
+For example, dataset1:dataset2;dataset3:dataset4

 ### `multipleValues`